Diplo

-Thomas Wesley Pentz (born November 10, 1978), known professionally as Diplo, is an American DJ and music producer.
+Thomas Wesley "Wes" Pentz Jr. (born November 10, 1978), known professionally as Diplo, is an American DJ and record producer.
+He gained recognition in 2008 with his single "Blow Your Head".
 He is a co-creator and lead member of the electronic dancehall music project Major Lazer; a member of the supergroup LSD, with Labrinth and Sia; a member of electronic duo Jack Ü, with producer and DJ Skrillex; and a member of Silk City, with Mark Ronson.
 He founded the record company Mad Decent in 2006 and the nonprofit organization Heaps Decent in 2007.
 His 2013 extended play (EP) Revolution debuted at number 68 on the US Billboard 200.
 Its title track was later featured in a Hyundai commercial and appears on the WWE 2K16 soundtrack.

-Diplo worked with and dated British musician M.I.A., producing her 2008 breakout single "Paper Planes", which gave him initial mainstream exposure.
+Diplo worked with and dated British musician M.I.A., producing her 2008 breakout single "Paper Planes".
 In 2011, he and fellow producer Switch formed the electronic musical group Major Lazer and its namesake cartoon series for FXX, which ran for one season.
-The group released five studio albums that explored EDM and dancehall music, pioneering a new musical genre, ReggaeEDM.
-Since then, Diplo has produced for and collaborated with many mainstream musical acts, including Blackpink, Jennie, Lil Peep, Gwen Stefani, Die Antwoord, Britney Spears, Madonna, Shakira, Beyoncé, Ellie Goulding, the Weeknd, No Doubt, Justin Bieber, Usher, Anitta, Snoop Dogg, Trippie Redd, Chris Brown, CL, G-Dragon, Bad Bunny, Kali Uchis, Joji, Morgan Wallen, Bailey Zimmerman, MØ, and Poppy.
+The group released five studio albums that explored EDM and dancehall music.
+Since then, Diplo has produced for and collaborated with many mainstream musical acts, including Drake, BTS, Blackpink, Lil Peep, Gwen Stefani, Die Antwoord, Britney Spears, Madonna, Shakira, Beyoncé, Ellie Goulding, the Weeknd, No Doubt, Justin Bieber, Usher, Anitta, Snoop Dogg, Trippie Redd, Chris Brown, CL, G-Dragon, Bad Bunny, Kali Uchis, Joji, Morgan Wallen, Bailey Zimmerman, MØ, and Poppy.
+In 2016, Diplo produced tracks for Beyoncé's sixth studio album, Lemonade.
 His alias, short for Diplodocus, derives from his childhood fascination with dinosaurs.